JeffreyL-3/Quicky/readme.md

 ## Setup
 - Access the webapp here: https://jeffreyl-3.github.io/Quicky/
 - Or clone the app and run it yourself!
 An optional .vscode folder has been included for ease of setup.
     -  Choose either the Win or Mac launch config, then hit run.
+    -  Note: the default setup runs on a local python server.
+Python will need to be installed for it to load correctly.

 ## TODO
 - Add leaderboard